gabyx/Githooks/README.md

 ### Normal Installation

-To install Githooks on your system, simply the installer executable `installer`.
+To install Githooks on your system, simply execute the executable `installer`.
 It will guide you through the installation process.
 Check the `installer --help` for available options.
 Some of them are described below:

-If you want, you can try out what the script would do first, without changing anything.
+If you want, you can try out what the script would do first, without changing anything by using:

 ```shell
 $ installer --dry-run